Non-Award | CUR-UNR02 | 2023

 - execute an oral presentation using visual tools format to enhance the message

-- participate in a team project and produce a blog or wiki on an assigned topic that demonstrates effective online, interpersonal and collaborative learning practices
+- participate in a team project on an assigned topic that demonstrates effective online, interpersonal and collaborative learning practices

 - demonstrate competent communicative skill in using English for academic purposes (in reading, writing, speaking and listening activities).